 - Click Maintenance to view monitoring states.

-- Click the Monitoring via <Name> receiver button.
+- Click the Monitoring via

-- Select the hub you no longer want to map to the receiver.
+<Name>receiver button. - Select the hub you no longer want to map to the receiver.

 - Click Save.

 - Click the Stop monitoring button on the pop-up window.
-After that, the state Monitoring via <Name> receiver will be changed from Active to Not provided.
+After that, the state Monitoring via

 Receiver events

-To view the receiver events:
+To view receiver events:

-- Select the Journal module from the list of modules in the upper left corner of the screen.
+- Select the Journal module from the list of modules in the upper-left corner of the screen.

 - Select the object.

-- Your company employee deleted receiver.
+- Your company’s employee deleted the receiver.

-- Receiver lost connection via primary/secondary address.
+- The receiver lost connection via the primary/secondary address.

-- Restored receiver connection via primary/secondary address.
+- The receiver restored connection via the primary/secondary address.

 Deleting the receiver